Quacker1234567/Stock-Sentiment-Research/README.md

 # Stock Sentiment & Price Movement Analysis

 ## Overview
-This research project investigates whether social media sentiment data can predict short-term stock price movements across different market sectors.
+This research project investigates whether public sentiment data can predict short-term stock price movements across different market sectors.
 By combining historical stock data with sentiment scores, the project explores the relationship between investor sentiment and percent changes in stock prices.

 ## Key Features
 - Collects historical stock data for multiple sectors using `yfinance`.
 - Calculates daily percent changes in **Open** and **Close** prices.
-- Merges stock price changes with sentiment data from social media sources.
+- Merges stock price changes with sentiment data from Fidelity.
 - Analyzes the predictive power of sentiment using logistic regression.
 - Exports cleaned and processed data to Excel for further analysis.